pmitros/cpsd-lottery/docs/schools/mlk.md

 ## Academics
 ### How do you differentiate instruction by student?
 How are advanced learners handled (a few grade levels ahead)?
 Help for kids that are struggling/need help?
 How about special needs students (e.g. autism, dyslexia, etc.)?
 How common is it for students outside of the mainstream (in either direction) to transfer out of the school?
 How about different student interests?
 For example, if one student is very interested in biology, another in social justice, and a third in drawing…

 As a parent, I'm less familiar on those.
 I do know that a number of teachers have experience with differentiation.
 One of the kindergarten teacher mentioned when the district did a book on differentiation, they talked to her.
 My son sits in a group with a couple of other kids for more advanced math problems.
 And while he was ahead on reading he was at grade-level on writing so they helped him with that.
+Some parents have complained about advanced students not receiving adequately challenging support.

-### Aside from the math, english, science, and social studies, what does the class day include?
+### Aside from the math, English, science, and social studies, what does the class day include?
 What are the music, arts, world language, etc. programs.

 Everyday my kids get a special class, either music, art, gym, or library.